2D concepts and illustrations, typically done in some combination of Photoshop, Painter, and physical media.

 This is a mech design I did for a movie project.

-A variety of rough explorations and half finished thoughts.
+A variety of rough explorations and half finished thoughts, as well as attempts to show process and progress.

 High detail sketches of one of the Beta units done as a favor to a modeler who wanted to do a high poly version for his portfolio.